wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sliding-window.md

 ---

 import Authors from '@site/src/components/Authors';
+import Table from '@site/src/components/Table';

 <Authors names="@heiheihang"/>

 In some problems, we need to keep track of the elements in a list that satisfy certain conditions.
-Let's take a look at the following problem:

-1876 - Substrings of Size Three with Distinct Characters (Easy) ([LeetCode Link](https://leetcode.com/problems/substrings-of-size-three-with-distinct-characters/))
+Let's take a look at [1876 - Substrings of Size Three with Distinct Characters](https://leetcode.com/problems/substrings-of-size-three-with-distinct-characters/).

 > A string is **good** if there are no repeated characters.
 >